Airbus Perlan Sets New World Soaring Record

-El Calafate, Argentina--The Perlan 2 stratospheric glider flew to 52,172 feet over the Andes mountains on September 3, establishing a new world altitude record for sailplanes and marking a key step on the way towards an eventual target of 90,000 ft.
-The 82-ft span pressurized aircraft was lifted to high altitude by stratospheric mountain waves which developed over South America in early September.
-The favorable weather pattern occurred just days before the Airbus Perlan Mission II ...
+EL CALAFATE, Argentina—The Perlan 2 stratospheric glider flew to 52,172 ft. over the Andes Mountains on Sept.
+3, establishing a new world altitude record for sailplanes and marking a key step on the way toward an eventual target of 90,000 ...

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.